 - It also is automating its business to allow it to fulfill online orders more efficiently

-Later on, in the article, it’s going to talk about each of these potential growth areas in details.
+Later on, the article is going to talk about each of these potential growth areas in detail.

 To give you an example of what to expect, below is an excerpt of the article talking about Walmart’s advertising growth opportunities.